 1978 - First Mardi Gras 24 June.
 Violence erupted after the lead float was confiscated by police.
 Fifty-three arrests and many beatings ensued.

 In 1978, I was two years out of High School, studying at Univeristy.
 I had started a music degree the year before but hated the course and so started reading English Literature and Humanities in 1978.
 I had stopped attending the Catholic Church by then and was serious in my love for God and the things of God attenuated through an evangelical lens.
 I had joined the Uniting Church.
-I was in complete denial of my sexuality and probably agreed with the opponents of the Mardi Gras that such a sinful way of life should not be paraded on our streets.
+I was in complete denial of my sexuality and probably agreed with the opponents of the Mardi Gras that such a sinful way of life should not be paraded on our streets.1981 - the Mardi Gras is moved to its present location and into summer to better enjoy Sydney's fabulous weather.

 In 1981, I had finished my degree and decided to study for a Diploma in Education, a twelve month monster of a study year that equipped a person to be employed by the then Department of Education.
 I was arguing good-naturedly with the Catholics in my study-groups about 'important' issues of the faith like baptism, the role of priesthood, the role of saints, the place of the Bible, the interpretation of Scipture and a whole lot more.
 I was repudiating everything Catholic back then quite self-righteously.
 As a 22 year old, I was watching everyone else have partners and relationships while I had none.
 The emptiness was growing inside me, but I persisted in the denial of desire and self believing that God would 'heal' me.